Luca Carboni

+Career

-In 1976, at 14, he founded the band Teobaldi Rock, with the role of guitarist and songwriter.
-In 1980 the band took part in the Bologna Rock 80 festival; the following year they released the first and last single, "L.N."/"Odore d'inverno".
+In 1976, at the age of 14, Carboni founded the band Teobaldi Rock, with the role of guitarist and songwriter.
+In 1980, the band took part in the Bologna Rock 80 festival; the following year they released the first and only single, "L.N."/"Odore d'inverno".

-Carboni's road changed when the Stadio read his lyrics and asked him a song for their first album.
-The song was entitled "Navigando controvento" and appeared in the album Stadio (1982).
-The band's leader, Gaetano Curreri, helped him in realizing his first album, published in January 1984 and entitled ...intanto Dustin Hoffman non-sbaglia un film: it was co-produced by Curreri and included collaborations with Ron and Lucio Dalla.
+Carboni's turning point was when the band Stadio read his lyrics and asked him a song for their first album.
+The song was titled "Navigando controvento" and appeared in the album Stadio (1982).
+The band's leader, Gaetano Curreri, helped him in realizing his first album, published in January 1984 and it was titled ...intanto Dustin Hoffman non-sbaglia un film: it was co-produced by Curreri and included collaborations with Ron and Lucio Dalla.
 The album sold 30,000 copies and the single "Ci stiamo sbagliando" more than 50,000, establishing Carboni in the Italian music panorama.
-In that year he won the Festivalbar for the category Youngs.
+In that year he won Young Artists competition at the Festivalbar.